“If you look for perfection, you’ll never be content.”

 The seventh-generation North American Accord represented a major new styling direction by Honda.
 To be honest, I wasn’t wild about it, as it was a pretty big departure from the themes that Honda had been using for decades to great success.
 The nose was droopy, and the rear end made the back of the car look for all the world like a Buick.
 Apparently Honda agreed, as they reverted to more traditional rear-end styling after the 2006 mid-cycle refresh.

 While the styling might have been questionable, everything else was flawless.
 The 3.0-liter V6 was a jewel: It put out an ample 240 hp, and had that unique Honda quality of sounding far more expensive than it was.
 The 5-speed automatic was smooth shifting, unobtrusive, and was always in the right gear.
 It had perfectly sized alloy wheels that provided the perfect balance of ride and handling.
 The heated leather seats were supportive and comfortable.
 This car also served as my first introduction to the joys of dual-zone climate control, which was much appreciated, as Kristen and I like to keep the temperature at different extremes.

 I don’t really have much bad to say about the Accord.
 In fact, I can’t really think of anything bad at all to say.
 It was exceptionally competent, spacious, comfortable, and engaging.
 In fact, it was, dare I say, darn near perfect.

 Honda Accords make great cars, but apparently they make lousy COALs.

 As you can see, one overarching theme in my life has been a Quixotic search for automotive perfection.
 Indeed, I didn’t even realize it until I started penning this series many moons ago.
-After searching for perfection for years before finally finding it at the Audi dealership, who know that all you had to do was step into a Honda dealership, where it is available to everyone for about half the price?
+After searching for perfection for years before finally finding it at the Audi dealership, who know that it was available all along at your closest Honda dealership (at about half the price, to boot)?
 As Homer Simpson would say, D’oh!